Grants

 Available Research Grants

-Through its research programme ESICM provides an impetus to research activities among the Society’s members.
+Through its research programme, ESICM provides an impetus to research activities among the Society’s members.
 Facilitating and promoting research is one of the principal objectives of the Society.

 The range of grants offered by ESICM covers the entire spectrum of critical care, including but not limited to basic, translational and clinical research, patient and family partnership, digital health and multi-disciplinary care.

-ESICM Fundamental Research Grant
+ESICM Research Grant of €25K

 Professor Burkhard Lachmann Grant